FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Background and Related Work

+We do not assume that failures can be predicted, unlike most other failure mitigation works.
+Instead, we aim to learn a policy that builds in resiliency to rare events that are not predicted in advance.
+Note that our algorithm can complement strategies like checkpointing \cite{mudassar2022adaptive} or dynamically adjusting the number of service backups.
+It addresses the unique challenge of resiliency in reinforcement learning-based policies, which fundamentally suffer from a lack of rare events in their training datasets.

+Other edge computing challenges have been explored from the \textbf{risk-awareness} perspective, catering to heterogeneous users and applications, for example risk-aware non-cooperative MEC offloading \cite{riskAwareOffloading1}, and energy budget risk-aware application placement \cite{riskAwareApplicationPlc}.
+However, they do not consider the effect of rare events on learned RL policies.

-\textbf{(Deep) reinforcement learning} has been used to optimize migration and offloading in edge computing, with the goal of minimizing migration costs and satisfying edge resource constraints while maximizing quality-of-computation~\cite{chen2018optimized,wang2019smart} or trading off the expended energy and latency~\cite{zhang2017energy}.
-Importance sampling is widely used in reinforcement learning for policy evaluation (i.e., finding the expected future reward from following a given policy $\pi$) \cite{precup2000eligibility}, and prior work has proposed to utilize importance sampling to over-sample rare events for policy evaluation~\cite{frank2008reinforcement}.
-However, these two works involve estimating the value function given a fixed policy, and does not consider learning the optimal policy $\pi^*$ which entails policy changes.
-Their proof techniques do not generalize to $Q$-learning; instead, our convergence proof is more similar to that of the convergence of $Q$-learning without importance sampling~\cite{sutton2018reinforcement}.
-Recent work has proposed using importance sampling to enhance RL's data efficiency~\cite{madhushani2020hamiltonian} in more general settings, but they do not consider rare events explicitly and use a more complex Hamiltonian Monte Carlo sampling technique that requires knowledge of the full system dynamics.
+\textbf{(Deep) RL} has been used to optimize migration and offloading in edge computing \cite{SWangSM_MDP, riskAwareOffloading1,wang2019delay, RLnetworkEdge, 8705822} with the goal of optimizing across trade-offs such as migration cost, latency and energy costs.
+Importance sampling has been used in RL for policy evaluation (i.e., finding the expected future reward from following a given policy $\pi$) \cite{precup2000eligibility, frank2008reinforcement}.
+However, these two works involve estimating the value function given a fixed policy, instead of learning the optimal policy $\pi^*$ over time.
+Their proof techniques do not generalize to the $Q$-learning ~\cite{sutton2018reinforcement} that forms the core of FIRE.
+Recent work has proposed using importance sampling to enhance RL's data efficiency~\cite{madhushani2020hamiltonian} in general, but they do not consider rare events explicitly and require knowledge of the full system dynamics.